-Each director who is not an Officer of the Corporation or its subsidiaries receives a flat annual fee of \$67,500 and a meeting fee of \$2,000 for each committee meeting.
-The committee Chair annual fees are \$5,000 for the Corporate Governance and Nominating Committee and Environment, Health and Safety Committee, \$10,000.00 for the Human Resources and Compensation Committee, and \$15,000.00 for the Audit Committee.
-The Chair of the Board receives an annual fee of \$100,000.
+Through to the end of fiscal 2023, each director who was not an Officer of the Corporation or its subsidiaries received a flat annual fee of \$67,500 and a meeting fee of \$2,000 for each committee meeting.
+The committee Chair annual fees were \$5,000 for the Corporate Governance and Nominating Committee and Environment, Health and Safety Committee, \$10,000 for the HRCC, and \$15,000 for the Audit Committee.
+The Chair of the Board received an annual fee of \$100,000.

-Directors were permitted to elect to take some or all of this compensation in DSUs of the Corporation.
+Directors were permitted to take some or all of this compensation in DSUs of the Corporation.
 See the Deferred Share Unit Plan (the "DSU Plan").
-In 2017, the Board, with the recommendation of its compensation consultant, decided that as of fiscal year 2018, non-executive directors would no longer receive an annual grant of stock options, and would instead receive DSUs.
-In the 2022 fiscal year, each non-executive director received 2,152 DSUs representing a value of approximately \$15,000 at the time of the grant.
+In 2017, the Board, with the recommendation of its compensation consultant, decided that as of the 2018 fiscal year, non-executive directors would no longer receive an annual grant of stock options, and would instead receive DSUs.
+In the 2023 fiscal year, each non-executive director received 1,258 DSUs, representing a value of approximately \$15,000 at the time of the grant.

-For the 2022 fiscal year, the Corporation paid an annual aggregate amount of \$892,000 in cash retainers and attendance fees to directors.
+For the 2023 fiscal year, the Corporation paid an annual aggregate of \$820,125 in compensation to directors.

-As noted below under "Disclosure of Compensation - Compensation Discussion and Analysis - Benchmarking Compensation", Clearwater Human Capital, an independent compensation consultant, provided a benchmarking report to the Board in the 2021 fiscal year.
-The consultant concluded that the Board compensation remains in line with the comparator group and overall marketplace practices.
 The Board strives to offer a compensation package to its members that is consistent with average Board compensation offered by the Corporation's peer group at the time, as determined by factors such as comparator group and overall marketplace practices.
-The Board intends to continue to have director compensation reviewed by an independent consultant whenever Executive Officer compensation is so reviewed, likely every two years.
-The Human Resources and Compensation Committee and the Board will continue to consider the independent consultant's conclusions in respect of compensation of Board members as well as market compensation data of the Corporation's peer group in reviewing and determining compensation going forward.
+The Board intends to have director compensation reviewed by an independent consultant whenever Executive Officer compensation is so reviewed, likely every two years.